-Garlic oil can be used in culinary applications, and is also widely applied in natural medicine practices.
+Garlic oil can be used in culinary applications and is also widely applied in natural medicine practices.
 The oil is also widely available in oral tablet or capsule form, although this delivers a far less concentrated dose of garlic’s active ingredients.
-The majority of the health benefits acquired through garlic oil is attributed to its high content of allicin, sulfide compounds, key amino acids and enzymes, as well as ajoene and other antioxidant compounds.
+The majority of the health benefits acquired through garlic oil are attributed to its high content of allicin, sulfide compounds, key amino acids, and enzymes, as well as ajoene and other antioxidant compounds.

 Benefits of Garlic Oil

-Headaches: Anecdotal evidence suggests that applying small amounts of garlic oil to the temples, or consuming a small amount of this concentrated oil, can quickly relieve inflammation in the temples and capillaries.
+Anecdotal evidence suggests that applying small amounts of garlic oil to the temples, or consuming a small amount of this concentrated oil, can quickly relieve inflammation in the temples and capillaries.
 This may reduce the occurrence of migraines and headaches.

 Garlic Oil Side Effects

-This powerful natural oil does come along with certain side effects, including dangerously low blood pressure and blood sugar, stomach issues, skin inflammation, excess bleeding, body odor and bad breath.
+This powerful natural oil does come along with certain side effects, including dangerously low blood pressure and blood sugar, stomach issues, skin inflammation, excess bleeding, body odor, and bad breath.
 Responsible use of this oil, after consulting with your doctor, can often help you avoid the more serious side effects of this oil.

-- Bleeding – The active ingredients in garlic oil do have anticoagulant effects, which may be dangerous for people on blood-thinners, or those who are preparing for surgery in the near future.
+- Bleeding: The active ingredients in garlic oil do have anticoagulant effects, which may be dangerous for people on blood-thinners, or those who are preparing for surgery in the near future.

-- Odor Issues – Garlic is legendary for its potent smell, which can affect breath and body odor, as the aromatic compounds can emerge in one’s sweat.
-If you consume an excessive amount of garlic oil, you may experience bad breath and body odor, but this is a difficult side effect to avoid.
+- Odor Issues: Garlic is legendary for its potent smell, which can affect breath and body odor, as the aromatic compounds can emerge in one’s sweat.
+If you consume an excessive amount of garlic oil, you may experience bad breath and body odor, but this is a side effect difficult to avoid.

-- Skin Irritation – Due to the highly concentrated nature of the active ingredients of garlic oil, it is known to cause skin redness, irritation, swelling and even hives when topically applied.
-This is more likely in people who are allergic to garlic, but can also occur in people with sensitive skin.
+- Skin Irritation: Due to the highly concentrated nature of the active ingredients of garlic oil, it is known to cause skin redness, irritation, swelling, and even hives when topically applied.
+This is more likely in people who are allergic to garlic but can also occur in people with sensitive skin.

-- Gastrointestinal Distress – When consumed in excessive amounts, garlic oil can have powerful effects on the gastrointestinal system, including diarrhea, cramping, bloating, vomiting, gas and heartburn.
+- Gastrointestinal Distress: When consumed in excessive amounts, garlic oil can have powerful effects on the gastrointestinal system, including diarrhea, cramping, bloating, vomiting, gas and heartburn.
 If you experience these side effects to a serious degree, discontinue use immediately and speak to your doctor about other options for less potent oils.